ncatlab/nlab-content/pages/6/9/9/4/4996/content.md

   \lim_{\to_i} \Gamma(U)^i \to \Gamma(U)^k
 $$

-is a coffibration.
+is a cofibration.
 But this is the inclusion into all $k$-tuples of elements of $U$ of those $k$-tuples for which an entry repeats.
 So this is a monomorphism, hence a cofibration.